david-alber/Infearing-Key-Biological-Tasks/README.md

 # Infearing-Key-Biological-Tasks
-The key biological tasks of blood cancer (Acute Myeloid Leukemia) are investigated using an unsupervised machine learning model: A principal convex hull analysis (PCHA)[[1]] of the gene expressions of 451 patients revealed three main archetypes (A0, A1, A2) and hence three main biological specifications for this type of cancer: divert the immune system’s attentionaway from cancer cells (A0), cell proliferation (A1), evading apoptosis (A2).
+The key biological tasks of blood cancer (Acute Myeloid Leukemia) are investigated and analyzing with a multi objective optimization approach introduced in the framework of Archetypal Analysis (AA) by [[2]] and is current subject to research as in [[3]] and [[4]].
+Here an unsupervised machine learning model, a principal convex hull analysis (PCHA)[[1]], is used to reveal the three main biological specifications for this type of cancer: divert the immune system’s attentionaway from cancer cells (A0), cell proliferation (A1), evading apoptosis (A2).

 Keywords: Pareto Optimization, Multi-Objective Optimization, Biological Trade-Offs, Archetype Analysis, PrincipalConvex Hull Analysis, Tumor Biology, Clustering